 The Bass technique is useful for patients with pre-existing gum disease.
-The bristles of the toothbrush are placed on the gum margins such that they point away from the crown of the tooth at an angle of 45°.
+The bristles of the toothbrush are placed on the gum margins so that they point away from the crown of the tooth at an angle of 45°.
 The brush is vibrated backwards and forwards with a horizontal movement to gently dislodge the plaque.
 This can be a time-consuming method, is difficult to master and may cause mild trauma to the gums if not carried out appropriately with the correct brush.

-Dental floss and dental tape needs to be threaded between the teeth and gently curled around the side of the tooth, slid down to the gums and gently brought back up to the top of the tooth.
+Dental floss and dental tape need to be threaded between the teeth and gently curled around the side of the tooth, slid down to the gums and gently brought back up to the top of the tooth.
 A suitable floss holder can make these easier to use for people with hand or joint problems.

-For a Glossary of Terms click here.
+For a glossary of terms click here.